mehakfromdelhi/mehakthecat/CONTRIBUTING.md

 - [ ] Notifications appear correctly
 - [ ] No console errors
 - [ ] Responsive design works on mobile
+- [ ] If you changed photo/comment persistence, test both with Firebase configured (cloud mode) and without Firebase (local mode) to ensure `StorageAdapter` continues to work in both cases